Michael Siegel was born in Mexico

 his Computer Science and Mathematics studies at UC Berkeley to

-studied extensively under the private tutelage of David A Leffel,
+under the private tutelage of David A Leffel, and has received

 At the age of 24, Michael was featured in Southwest Art's "21

 artists.
 Michael's work has been collected all over the country,